SIGGRAPH

 This narrated animation shown as a Daily at SIGGRAPH 2015 describes a method of automatically mapping of 87 gigapixels of data over Greenland.

-SIGGRAPH (Special Interest Group on Computer Graphics and Interactive Techniques) is an annual conference centered around computer graphics organized by ACM, starting in 1974 in Boulder, CO.
+SIGGRAPH is an annual conference centered around computer graphics organized by the ACM.
+It was first held in 1974 in Boulder, Colorado.
 The main conference has always been held in North America; SIGGRAPH Asia, a second conference held annually, has been held since 2008 in countries throughout Asia, as well as twice in Australia.

 Overview

 The conference incorporates both academic presentations as well as an industry trade show.
 Other events at the conference include educational courses and panel discussions on recent topics in computer graphics and interactive techniques.

 SIGGRAPH Proceedings

 The SIGGRAPH conference proceedings, which are published in the ACM Transactions on Graphics, has one of the highest impact factors among academic publications in the field of computer graphics.
 The paper acceptance rate for SIGGRAPH has historically been between 17% and 29%, with the average acceptance rate between 2015 and 2019 of 27%.
 The submitted papers are peer-reviewed under a process that was historically single-blind, but was changed in 2018 to double-blind.
 The papers accepted for presentation at SIGGRAPH are printed since 2003 in a special issue of the ACM Transactions on Graphics journal.

 Prior to 1992, SIGGRAPH papers were printed as part of the Computer Graphics publication; between 1993 and 2001, there was a dedicated SIGGRAPH Conference Proceedings series of publications.